 This type of work doesn't pay by the hour.
 You get paid a commission for each sale you make.
 That means you could work for ten hours and make nothing at all!

 You might like this type of work, but in my opinion, they don't give you proper training on how to actually be successful.
 The majority of what they suggest is just to post your link on Facebook, social media, and forums.
+There is a training area you can use, but what they teach you isn't very ethical in my opinion.

 Making Money Through Surveys